BlenderNeko/ComfyUI_ADV_CLIP_emb/README.md

 ## SDXL support

-To support SDXL the following settings and nodes are provided:
+To support SDXL the following settings and nodes are provided.
+Note that the CLIP Text Encode (Advanced) node also works just fine for SDXL :

----

-### BNK_CLIPTextEncodeAdvanced node settings

-The CLIP Text Encode (Advanced) node lets you apply some of the weighting strategies to the pooled output via the **affect_pooled** option. (effects have been rather minor).

 ---